Las Vegas DUI and Drunk Driving Attorneys

 Under Nevada laws, when a motorist causes another person to die or sustain bodily harm while they are under the influence, they could be held liable for any compensation.
 This includes:

-What type of damages could I receive if I have been hit by a drunk driver in Las Vegas?
+What type of damages could I receive if I’ve been hit by a drunk driver?

 Victims who have been injured by a drunk driver in Las Vegas can sue the drunk driver and the drunk driver’s insurance company for their negligence.

-- Punitive damages: Usually, the fact that the driver was drunk or under the influence of alcohol or drugs may be an aggravating factor when seeking compensation for punitive damages.
+• Punitive damages: Usually, the fact that the driver was drunk or under the influence of alcohol or drugs may be an aggravating factor when seeking compensation for punitive damages.
+In several other car accident cases, punitive damages are usually not awarded.
+But, in drunk driving car accidents, punitive damages are most likely to be rewarded to the accident victim since the driver got behind the wheel after knowingly drinking or taking drugs.

 What if I was also liable for the drunk driving incident?